aaronpriven/Array-2D-pm/README.md

     Array::2D object of that number of columns using new\_down, and then returns first the object and then the results of ->tabulate\_equal\_width() on that object.

+- **new\_from\_tsv(_tsv\_string, tsv\_string..._)**

+    Returns a new object from a string containing tab-delimited values.
+    The string is first split into lines (delimited by carriage returns, line feeds, a CR/LF pair, or other characters matching Perl's \\R) and then split into values by tabs.

+    If multiple strings are provided, they will be considered additional lines.
+So, one can pass the contents of an entire TSV file, the series of lines in the TSV file, or a combination of two.

+- **new\_from\_xlsx(_xlsx\_filespec, sheet\_requested_)**

+    Returns a new object from a worksheet in an Excel XLSX file, consisting of the rows and columns of that sheet.
+The _sheet\_requested_ parameter is passed directly to the `->worksheet` method of `Spreadsheet::ParseXLSX`, which accepts a name or an index.
+If nothing is passed, it requests sheet 0 (the first sheet).

+- **new\_from\_file(_filespec_)**

+    Returns a new object from a file on disk.
+If the file has the extension .xlsx, passes that file to `new_from_xlsx`.
+If the file has the extension .txt, .tab, or .tsv, slurps the file in memory and passes the result to `new_from_tsv`.

+    (Future versions might accept CSV files as well, and test the contents of .txt files to see whether they are comma-delimited or tab-delimited.)

 ## CLASS/OBJECT METHODS